 What is Klippa?

 Klippa is a specialist in data extraction for contracts, invoices, receipts, passports, IDs and other documents.
 Our smart software is used to extract information such as names, dates and amounts from documents.
 Example use cases are invoice processing, expense management and KYC process automation.
 Proper data extraction starts with text recognition software and the localization of information in documents.
-Because this technology is already at the core of our software, Klippa has decided to extend its services to document anonymization and pseudonymization software.
+Because this technology is already at the core of our software, Klippa has decided to extend its services to document anonymization and pseudonymization (also known as data masking) software.

 So how does it work?